Cosmian/mse-cli/documentation/docs/configuration.md

 ### Expiration date of the application

-The expiration data is tied to the self-signed certificate.
+The expiration date is tied to the self-signed certificate.
 When the expiration date is reached, the application will not be available.

 If the plan is `free` then the expiration date will be overwritten to **1  day**.